dij0s/PETAL/thesis/bachelor_thesis.typ

 === AI agent

-In recent months, AI agents have gained traction with the rapid advancement of AI technologies and the increasing demand for personalized and intelligent services.
-As a result, the term "AI agent" has become a buzzword, with product designers frequently applying the label to a wide range of technologies.
+Recently, the term "AI agent" has become a buzzword, leading to frequent misuse.

-Most definitions agree that the key behavior that distinguishes AI agents from other solutions is their degree of autonomy as they are able to operate and make decisions independently to achieve a set goal.
+Most definitions (#ref(<WhatAreAI2024>), #ref(<WhatAreAI>)) agree that the key behavior that distinguishes AI agents from other solutions is their degree of autonomy as they are able to operate and make decisions independently to achieve a set goal.

 The complete solution whose sole task is urban energy planning aligns with this definition, as do each of its individual components.
 Therefore, the term "AI agent" will be used to describe both the entire system and its subsystems.

 Human conversations rely on context and prior knowledge and so does the system's architecture.
 To deliver a conversational experience, it is essential that the architecture is built to effectively preserve and re-use this context throughout the discussion.
 One might suggest that the straightforward approach to maintaining conversational context is to include all previous exchanges with the user.
 However, this method can be very inefficient and comes at great cost.

 LLMs rely on a self-attention mechanism to identify and concentrate on the most relevant parts of the input sequence.
-Each token, the basic unit of text (word, single character, group of words...) that is processed by the model, is assigned a weight reflecting its importance.
+Each token, the basic unit of text (word, single character, group of words, etc.) that is processed by the model, is assigned a weight reflecting its importance.
 This allows the model to prioritize relevant information and ignore irrelevant details.

 Hence, when the entire conversation history is provided to the model, important tokens may get lost in the larger context and potentially lead to incorrect responses (phenomenon called attention diffusion).

 Considering this, a more efficient approach is proposed, relying on a single key assumption: each conversation focuses exclusively on energy planning for one municipality at a time.
 Accordingly, the conversational context is modeled as a single object that is updated at every turn.
-It is defined in the #ref(<conversational_state>) below:
+It is defined in the #ref(<conversational_state>):
 #let destructured_state = read("code/destructured_state.py")
 #figure(
   code()[